baharpan/dynboss/README.md

 # DynamicBOSS
-Succinct Dynamic de Bruijn Graph
+A succinct and fully dynamic de Bruijn Graph that supports both addition and deletion of kmers, and can be constructed on very large samples.

 ## Dependencies
 - SDSL -- [Succinct Data Structure Library](https://github.com/simongog/sdsl-lite)